 Skip to main content

 Some providers expose a separate “thinking” channel that streams the model’s reasoning metadata alongside the normal message output.
 This lets you display or inspect the model’s inner monologue without sending it back to the model or to end users who just want the final answer.
-At the moment, OpenAI Responses is the only built-in provider that supports thinking metadata, but the generated metadata is provider-agnostic so additional providers can adopt it later without it requiring any changes to your code.
+OpenAI Responses, Anthropic, and Google all support extended thinking.
+The generated output is provider-agnostic, so additional providers can adopt it later without requiring any changes to your code.

 Enable Thinking